k911/elektryczny/README.md

 	and run
 	`nmp install`

-optional - only when you want to edit this theme
+optional - only when you want to edit and compile this theme

 ## Edit

-0. You have to install npm
 1. You can find and edit SASS files in:
 	`<phpBB>/styles/elektryczny/theme/styles/`

 ## Compile

+0. You have to make step 3 from `Installation` in case to use bellow sass compilers

 #### Node-sass